-Pair this with tools like Einstein Activity Capture, part of Sales Cloud Einstein, and you can automatically sync email and CRM data so reps are always working from the latest information and focused on the most current tasks.
+Pair this with tools like Einstein Activity Capture, part of Sales Cloud Einstein, and you can automatically sync email and real-time CRM data so reps are always working from the latest information and focused on the most current tasks.

 “The sales rep’s job is to sell effectively,” said Kenny Goldman, co-founder and partner at Kicksaw, a sales ops consulting practice.
 “Part of that entails data administration and data entry, but they shouldn’t be relied upon for your entire process to flow.”

 Goldman adds that sales motions that hinge on reps manually entering in metrics can be a recipe for headaches down the road.
 “Sales reps are human, and they’re going to make mistakes.
 They’re going to be inundated.
 They’re going to have other priorities.
 They’re not incentivized to enter data into a CRM every day.
 They’re incentivized to close revenue.”

 Perhaps even more important, manual data entry is inefficient and delays updates to deal records, which means reps and sales leaders eyeing deal progress don’t have access to the real-time information they need to make smart selling moves.
 That’s why companies that protect their sales reps from extraneous data entry with automation achieve results.
 A study from research firm McKinsey shows that automating data entry and lead management can help reps spend 15% to 20% more time selling, leading to more closed deals.
 Win-win.